 Before you test things in the Preview window, you need to add some content to be displayed when the bot matches a pattern.
 Let's add a Text Statement interaction.

-In the Interactions toolbar, click the Text Statement icon .
+In the Interactions palette (shown below), click the Text Statement icon .
 This inserts the interaction.

-(If you can't see the Interactions toolbar, close the Preview window, which might be covering it up.)
+(If you can't see the Interactions palette, close the Preview window, which might be covering it up.)

 In the interaction, enter a goodbye message (e.g., "Thanks for stopping by."), and press Enter.